JohnStout/PySpell/README.md

-PySpell
+### PySpell

-A collection of codes used to convert, store, and process imaging data.
+A collection of code used to convert, store, and process imaging data.

+##### Download

+To download environment, cd to the location of the PySpell package, then in the base environment run:
+    `conda env create -f PySpellEnv.yml`

+To use our modified version of the suite2p GUI, you can copy the files in GUI>suite2pGUI and place them in the libs>site-packages>suite2p>gui folder

 Note that if you are attempting to use recurseConvert, you can store your data anywhich way you choose.